Tanzania starts vaccine campaign in COVID-19 U-turn | DW | 29.07.2021

 President Samia Suluhu Hassan has belatedly kicked off Tanzania's COVID-19 vaccination campaign.
-But the East Africa country still has a long path ahead if it wants beat the coronavirus.
+But the East African country still has a long path ahead if it wants beat the coronavirus.

 The launching of Tanzania's belated vaccination campaign is the most decisive signal yet of President Samia Suluhu Hassan's break from the coronavirus policies of her late predecessor, John Magufuli.